diegomarquez/abebooks/README.md

 MyParser.new(res.body)
 ```

-### Getting results for a specific Abebooks domain
+### Getting results for a specific Abebooks country

 For example, to get results for abebooks.de you would make the request like this: